MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-creation/unable-to-find-excel-online-table-in-microsoft-flow.md

 2. Select **Home** > **Format as Table**.
 3. Select the type of table you want and select **Ok**.

-Headers will automatically be included in the table, which will default to Column1, Column2, and so on.
+Headers will automatically be included in the table, which will default to Column 1, Column 2, and so on.
 They can be renamed by double-clicking and typing a new header name.

 :::image type="content" source="media/unable-to-find-excel-online-table-in-microsoft-flow/data-formatted-as-table.png" alt-text="Screenshot shows the Excel data is formatted as a table.":::